 This upmarket village offers well connected beachside living in a quiet and exclusive seaside enclave - perfectly positioned to offer the best of Cornish life.
 It's expensive though, with the best houses selling for north of a million.
 Part of our Top 200 Places to Live series.

 The arty town of St Ives (just three miles away) has much to offer, including the Tate St Ives and Barbara Hepworth’s Sculpture Garden and annual music and food festivals.
-Head across the golf course and past the church to reach Porthkidney Sands which is Lelant’s local – a beautiful wide sandy beach that is lifeguarded in the usual summer season and is also dog friendly all year round.
+Head across the golf course (pictured above) and past the church to reach Porthkidney Sands which is Lelant’s local – a beautiful wide sandy beach that is lifeguarded in the usual summer season and is also dog friendly all year round.
 From here you can also pick up the SW Coast Path and walk into St Ives past Carbis Bay.

 AVERAGE HOUSE PRICES